 You can see it’s very clear that the student understands what the project is and why they chose this.
 “Given the growing realization of the need for low-emission power sources and alternatives for fossil fuels.”

 It’s clear that the person who’s writing this cares about the environment, they care about renewable energy and that’s why they have chosen a project that is relevant.

 “In lieu of a formal introduction of my academic interests, I would like to offer a summary of the design project I did for the award of my Bachelor’s degree in Engineering.”

 Note how beautifully the student has weaved in the fact that their project was chosen as an award-winning project in design in their class.

 They then move on to talk more about the project – “Often brushed aside as an obsolete model, the Stirling engine is an external combustion engine that saw little application after the advent of high-efficiency Internal Combustion engines.
 However, considering the advances in material sciences that has led to significant weight reduction in machines, and the prospect of exploiting abundantly available energy sources, I found that there were several benefits to be reaped by revisiting this apparently outdated technology.”

-So the student is explaining certain recent advances as well as the importance of exploiting whatever energy sources that you have a good way.
+So the student is explaining certain recent advances as well as the importance of exploiting whatever energy sources that you have a good way in the statement of purpose.
 The student is saying, ‘let me revisit this apparently outdated technology’.